ssmythe/learn_mandarin_chinese/README.md

 ### Go through the Workbook

-Each workbook section is around 7 to 10 pages.
+Each workbook dialog section is around 7 to 10 pages.
 They can be dense with lots of details.

 Go through them carefully, referring back to any reference materials you have to.

 Take your time.
 Enjoy it.
-You've learned a lot, and the workbook section is your way to prove it!
+You've learned a lot, and the workbook dialog section is your way to prove it!

 ## Learn Grammar from Modern Mandarin Chinese Grammar